UPPMAX/install-methods/apps/bioinfo/cufflinks/cufflinks-2.2.1-b55bb21-install-README.md

     cd $SRCDIR
     cd cufflinks

-* So that Eigen can be found correctly, change `configure.ac` following [this pull request](https://github.com/cole-trapnell-lab/cufflinks/pull/76/commits/cdcf9c85468c8ea057f618132675c05dd00f03be).
+* To find Eigen correctly, change `configure.ac` following [this pull request](https://github.com/cole-trapnell-lab/cufflinks/pull/76/commits/cdcf9c85468c8ea057f618132675c05dd00f03be).
 The pull request contains three changes.
 The second change is just the deletion of a commented-out line and not required.
 The first and third changes from the pull request are:
     * Following line 6 where `m4_include([ax_check_zlib.m4])` is found, create a new line 7 containing `+m4_include([ax_check_eigen.m4])`
     * Around line 111 to 113, depending on the other changes you've made to `configure.ac`, is a line that begins with `CXXFLAGS=` that includes a reference to a variable `${EIGEN3_CPPFLAGS}`.
 Change this to refer to `${EIGEN_CPPFLAGS}`.
-The complete line should read `CXXFLAGS="${CXXFLAGS} ${BOOST_CPPFLAGS} ${BAM_CPPFLAGS} ${EIGEN_CPPFLAGS}"`.
+After the change, the complete line should read `CXXFLAGS="${CXXFLAGS} ${BOOST_CPPFLAGS} ${BAM_CPPFLAGS} ${EIGEN_CPPFLAGS}"`.

 * So that newer samtools can be used, modify the script `ax_bam.m4`, which is used to find the files for the BAM library, so that it includes both `libbam.a` and `libhts.a` when linking:
     * Within line 192, which sets `BAM_LIB`, add ` -lhts`.
-The complete line should read `BAM_LIB="-lbam -lhts"`.
+After the change, the complete line should read `BAM_LIB="-lbam -lhts"`.

-These configuration changes are persistent, so you can reconfigure and Eigen and BAM libraries can still be found.
-The changes will be required after unpacking a fresh tarball.
+These configuration changes are persistent, so even if you you can regenerate the `./configure` script (see below), Eigen and BAM libraries can still be found.
+The changes must be reapplied when working with a fresh clone of the repository.

 ### Generate the ./configure script